mandalsantanu16092002/mnist-ml-classification/README.md

 The project demonstrates progressive accuracy improvement by applying more advanced machine learning techniques.

+## Baseline Model
+The baseline implementation uses a Decision Tree classifier on the MNIST dataset and achieves approximately 90% accuracy.

 ## How to Run
 ```bash
 pip install -r requirements.txt